reinerRubin/PonPonLoader/README.md

 # /
 pon-pon-loader is an yet another 4chan thread image grabber in go.

-The main "feature" (lol) is the watch flag.
-So you can run downloader with watch flag and all images will be downloaded until 404.
+The main "feature" (lol) is a watch flag.
+So you can run the downloader with a watch flag and all images will be downloaded until 404.

 ## usage
 ### build